ugo-emekauwa/making-commercials-with-ltx-ai-video-guide/README.md

 ![ComfyUI LTX-2 Image to Video Distilled Workflow Template Sample Image Prompt](./src/assets/comfyui-ltx-2-image-to-video-workflow-template-sample-prompt-001.png "ComfyUI LTX-2 Image to Video Distilled Workflow Template Sample Image Prompt")
 <br><br>

 9. Open another web browser tab or window and go to https://github.com/ugo-emekauwa/making-commercials-with-ltx-ai-video-guide/blob/main/sample_prompt_material/dCloud-The-Way-Promo.png.
 You will see an image named ***dCloud-The-Way-Promo.png*** of a father and son pair of tigers.
-This image was generated on local AI using an open source FLUX image model, which will be explored later in the image generation scenario of this demo guide.
+This image was generated on local AI using an open source FLUX image model, which highlights how the entire image to video process can be accomplished using local AI.

 10. Download the image named ***dCloud-The-Way-Promo.png*** to a folder on your machine.
 <br><br>